AgnesElza/responsible-ai/README.md

-## Responsible AI: A Practical Guide to Mitigating Bias in Machine Learning
+## From Data Skew to Fair Outcomes: A Practical Guide to Mitigating Bias in Machine Learning

 ### **Introduction**